 Untagging Facebook photos allows users to remove their association with specific photos in which they have been tagged.
 This feature enables users to manage how they are represented and identified in photos shared on the platform.

 It’s important to remember that untagging yourself from a photo does not remove the photo itself, nor does it affect the visibility of the photo for other users who are not tagged.
-However, untagging prevent the photo from being directly associated with your profile and can provide a sense of control over your online identity and image.
+However, untagging prevents the photo from being directly associated with your profile and can provide a sense of control over your online identity and image.

 Untagging Yourself on Facebook